mharen/mharen.github.io/blog/2005/2005-07-new-site.md

 If you've been here before, you no doubt have noticed that things are now completely different.
 I've dropped the custom blogging stuff that I wrote for this spiffy application.
 I'm a big fan of rolling my own software but it's hard to resist free software that is so well supported.

 I managed to import pretty much everything from my old blog with one big exception: photos.
-I still have my <a href="gallery2/">photo gallery</a> but all my imbeded pictures are gone.
+I still have my [photo gallery](gallery2/) but all my imbeded pictures are gone.
 How's that for a backup plan?
 Oh well--you live, you learn.